anusha-murali/anusha-murali.github.io/dfs.md

 **Pre-order and Post-order Numbers** If we think of DFS as using an explicit stack, then the pre-order number is assigned when the vertex is first placed on the stack, and the post-order number is assigned when the vertex is removed from the stack.

-Following is an example in Python, which prints out DFS in decreasing post-order number:
+Following is a minimalistic and fully-functional code in Python, which prints out DFS in decreasing post-order number:

 Whenever we visit a vertex for the first time, we add it to a set called `explored`.
 When we return to the vertex, after visiting all of its neighbors recursively, we push it to a stack.
 The position of the vertex in the stack tells us its post-order number.